-Air Force Gaming & Esports is a community based gaming organization comprised of the world’s greatest Airmen.
-Our aim is to recruit the leaders of tomorrow, retain the Airmen of today, and strengthen each wingman's resiliency through friendship, accountability, and mentorship.
+Air Force Gaming & Esports is a community based gaming organization comprised of the world’s greatest Airmen and Guardians.
+Our aim is to recruit the leaders of tomorrow, retain the Airmen and Guardians of today, and strengthen each wingman's resiliency through friendship, accountability, and mentorship.
 Join your teammates on AF Gaming ESports.

 ACC’s “The Bridge” strives to Connect People and Strengthen Units and Communities.
 Developed by the ACC A1 to share materials command-wide, “The Bridge” consolidates resources to to help Airmen and Guardians find reliable information for challenging personal and professional issues quickly.

-Small core discussion groups that incorporate a way for all Airmen to connect with one another, support the Air Force mission, heritage, and our Core Values.
+Small core discussion groups that incorporate a way for all Airmen and Guardians to connect with one another, support the Air Force mission, heritage, and our Core Values.
 The intent is to improve how well we get to know one another as individuals and team members.
 Get together with your military and civilian coworkers in small groups of 15 people or less, once a month, every month for an hour.
 Check out Dragon Chat.

 Five Minutes to Thrive

 Each new day presents us with opportunities to adapt and overcome challenges placed on our paths.
 How we adapt to change in our lives is influenced by numerous internal and external factors.
 We have tools at our disposal to help us feel like purposeful actors in our lives and not merely bystanders.
 Check out the tips from Five Minutes to Thrive.

 Mental Fitness Obstacle Course